Wednesday, July 8, 2026

 There we were talking just in the context of Prose Novels.
 Looking beyond that the case becomes even stronger.

-For movies we have Peter Jacksons' LOTR Adaptations and the first two Star Wars Prequels to name just the first the easily pop into head.
+For movies we have Hook, Army of Darkness, Peter Jacksons' LOTR Adaptations and the first two Star Wars Prequels to name just the first that easily pop into head.
 For TV we had Hercules and Xena, that Sam Neill Merlin miniseries.
-And Urban Fantasy was largely defined by shows like Forever Knight and the Buffyverse and Charmed and Anime like Witch Hunter Robin.
+And Urban Fantasy was largely defined by shows like Forever Knight and the Buffyverse and Charmed and Anime like Witch Hunter Robin

-Speaking of Anime and Manga, this era had classics like Berserk and Escaflone, and adaptations of some of those LNs I talked about, and most of the most defining entries of the magical Girl Warrior subgenre.
+Speaking of Anime and Manga, this era had classics like Berserk and Escaflone and forgotten classics like Maze, and adaptations of some of those LNs I talked about, and most of the most defining entries of the Magical Girl Warrior subgenre as well as Battle Shonen.

-But even if we limit ourselves to Games that feel more line with conventional Fantasy there is still a lot.
-For Zelda this period includes A Link To The Past, Link's Awakening, Ocarina of Time, Majora's Mask, The Oracle Games, The Winder Waker, Four Swords, Four Swords Adventures and The Minish Cap.
+But even if we limit ourselves to Games that feel more inline with conventional Fantasy there is still a lot.
+For Zelda this period includes A Link To The Past, Link's Awakening, Ancient Stone Tablets, Ocarina of Time, Majora's Mask, The Oracle Games, The Winder Waker, Four Swords, Four Swords Adventures and The Minish Cap.
 All those genre defining JRPGs of SNES and PlayStation that were important to prior post of this blog are this era, as well as much of the PS2 and Game Cube era.
-Western RPGS like Fallout, the original Baldr's Gates and early Obsidian Games.
 Then there's Casltevania and lots of classic Star Wars Games.

 And spinning off from that are Visual Novels like YU-NO: The Girl Who Chants Love At The Bound Of This World, Higurashi, Tsukihime and it's sequels and Fate/Stay Night.